St John's College, Durham: Buildings

 The college is formed from a number of Georgian houses on the Bailey between Durham Cathedral and the River Wear.
 The main house is Haughton House, named after Haughton Castle in Northumberland, the seat of the family of William Donaldson Cruddas who were early benefactors of the college and other Christian churches and charities in the north east of England.
 The houses which make up Cranmer Hall were once owned by the Bowes-Lyon family (the late Queen Elizabeth The Queen Mother's family).

 The majority of the college buildings are grade II listed, with parts of 3 and 4 South Bailey grade II* listed.
 Before coming into the possession of St John's, Linton House, no 1 South Bailey, was the main property of St. Chad's College.
 It is said to have much earlier origins, with the frontage seen today added to an existing timber-framed building after the Restoration of the Monarchy in 1660.

 No 2 South Bailey has distinctive circular "blind" windows which were revealed during a re-rendering in the 1980s.
 This enabled Martin Roberts, then Durham City's conservation officer, to date the building precisely to the late 17th century.

 The illogically interconnected nature of many of the college buildings regularly results in visitors becoming lost.
 The similarly unusual nature of college stairways, one of which disappears into a solid wall, adds an element of Escher to the architecture.

 The college chapel, dedicated to St Mary and known as St Mary the Less, is of Norman origin and was rebuilt in the 1840s and re-ordered at the turn of the 21st century.
 It became the college chapel in 1919, before which it had been the parish church of the South Bailey.
 It is still a chapel of ease in the Parish of St Oswald.
 The chapel is also used by the local Greek Orthodox congregation.

 Student life

-Owing to its small population, Johnians tend to know one another regardless of year, course or accommodation (all of the first years and the majority of finalists live in college; the second years are required to find their own accommodation).
-Elected Freshers Reps are generally well known throughout college thereby giving new Johnians more opportunities for one-on-one interaction, providing a more solid foundation in their first few weeks than in the larger colleges.
+Owing to its small population, Johnians tend to know one another regardless of year, course or accommodation (the majority of first years and finalists live in college; the second years are required to find their own accommodation).
+Elected Freshers Reps give new Johnians opportunities for one-on-one interaction.

+Grace

+The college grace is customarily said before dinner in the hall.
+Additionally, there is usually a ‘High Table’ at formal, which normally consists of ‘Guests of the Principal’, seated on the raised platform of Leech Hall.
+Unlike other Durham colleges, college formals are free, three course dinners that regularly runs throughout the year.
+Students who are leaving the hall during a formal dinner are expected to get up from their seat discreetly, bow to the high table, and then take their leave.
+Upon coming back to formal, they will have to bow to the high table again and walk back to their seat.